 I love rugby league and it continues to be a passion of mine.
 I have been able to help out with the Balmain Tigers doing statistics, and with the help of friends, I’ve been able to get around Sydney and travel parts of the east coast of Australia.

-It’s now been 20 years and I am still living with my family and it’s been like one long giant roller-coaster ride.
+It’s now been over 20 years and I am living with my wife and it’s been like one long giant roller-coaster ride.
 You can never come to terms with something like this but with the help of friends & family I’ve been able to deal with it.
 I have carers who come every morning and night from different agencies that have been great but it’s still restrictive.
-During the day, I have my parents and brother along with my girlfriend help me with the feeding etc. It’s started to become a little difficult with my parents getting older.
+During the day, I have my parents and brother along with my wife help me with the feeding etc. It’s started to become a little difficult with my parents getting older.
 As much as I love my family and as much as they have done so much for me, it’s time for a change not just for me but for them, they aren’t getting any younger and there only so much they can do.